httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 "site for cookies" (either a registered domain, or the empty string):

 1. Return `worker`'s origin's host's registered domain.

+## Ignoring Set-Cookie Headers {#ignoring-cookies}

+User agents MAY ignore Set-Cookie headers contained in responses with 100-level status codes or based on its cookie policy (see {{cookie-policy}}).

+All other Set-Cookie headers, including those in responses with 400- and 500-level status codes, MUST be processed.

 ## The Set-Cookie Header {#set-cookie}